waleedmebane/allsembly-prototype/docs/index.rst

 Potential participants sign up to get accounts using their real identities, which are checked.
-However, those identities are kept separated from their userid that they use to login using cryptographic technology in such a way that they cannot normally be reconnected.
+However, those identities are kept separated from their userid that they use to login using cryptographic technology in such a way that the userid and real identity cannot normally be reconnected.
 For details, see :ref:`Design for confidentiality` in the Programmer's Guide.
-Participants will not know each others identities, not even their userids.
+Participants will not know each other's identities, not even their userids.
 All contributions will be anonymous to other users.
 The reasons for this are explained in the file misc/prospectus.pdf in the source code repository.
 Anonymity means that